tomgonzo/container-blueprints/DOKS-hardening/snyk.md

-# Using the Snyk Vulnerability Scanning Tool
+# Using Snyk to Secure your DOKS Deployments

-## Introduction
+## Introduction to Snyk

-[Snyk](https://snyk.io) is defined as a developer security platform and its main goal is to help you detect and fix vulnerabilities in your application source code, third party dependencies, container images, and infrastructure configuration files (e.g. Kubernetes, Terraform, etc).
+[Snyk](https://snyk.io)'s developer security platform helps application teams find and fix vulnerabilities in their application source code, third party dependencies, container images, and infrastructure configuration files (e.g. Kubernetes, Terraform, etc).

-Snyk is divided into four components:
+Snyk's Platform is comprised of four products:

-1. [Snyk Code](https://docs.snyk.io/products/snyk-code) - helps you find and fix vulnerabilities in your application source code.
+1. [Snyk Code](https://docs.snyk.io/products/snyk-code) - Static Application Security Testing (SAST) to help you find and fix security vulnerabilities and quality issues in your applications' source code.
-2. [Snyk Open Source](https://docs.snyk.io/products/snyk-open-source) - helps you find and fix vulnerabilities for any 3rd party libraries or dependencies your application relies on.
+2. [Snyk Open Source](https://docs.snyk.io/products/snyk-open-source) - Software Composition Analysis (SCA) to help you find and fix vulnerabilities in your applications' 3rd party open source libraries and their transitive dependencies.
-3. [Snyk Container](https://docs.snyk.io/products/snyk-container) - helps you find and fix vulnerabilities in container images or Kubernetes workloads used in your cluster.
+3. [Snyk Container](https://docs.snyk.io/products/snyk-container) - extends SCA to help you find and fix vulnerabilities in open source components present in all layers of your container images.
-4. [Snyk Infrastructure as Code](https://docs.snyk.io/products/snyk-infrastructure-as-code) - helps you find and fix misconfigurations in your Kubernetes manifests (Terraform, CloudFormation and Azure are supported as well).
+4. [Snyk Infrastructure as Code](https://docs.snyk.io/products/snyk-infrastructure-as-code) - helps you find and fix misconfigurations in Kubernetes YAML and Infrastructure as Code manifests such as Terraform, CloudFormation, and Azure Resource Manager.

 Snyk can be run in different ways:

-- Via the command line interface using [Snyk CLI](https://docs.snyk.io/snyk-cli).
+- From the command line using the [Snyk CLI](https://docs.snyk.io/snyk-cli).
 This the preferred way to run inside scripts and various automations, including CI/CD pipelines.
-- In the browser as [Snyk Web UI](https://docs.snyk.io/snyk-web-ui).
-Snyk offers a cloud based platform as well which you can use to investigate scan reports, receive hints and take required actions to fix reported issues, etc. You can also connect GitHub repositories and perform scans/audits from the web interface.
+- Through integrations in the [Snyk Web UI](https://docs.snyk.io/snyk-web-ui).
+Snyk allows you to connect Source Code Repositories (such as GitHub and Bitbucket), Container Registries (such as Digital Ocean Container Registry), and more to perform scans, review results, and take action to fix reported issues.
 - Via [IDE plugins](https://docs.snyk.io/ide-tools).
-This way you can spot issues early as you're developing using your favorite IDE (e.g. Visual Studio Code).
+These plugins integrate with your favorite IDE (such as VS Code) to help you identify and take action against issues as you're developing.
 - Programmatically, via the [Snyk API](https://support.snyk.io/hc/en-us/categories/360000665657-Snyk-API).
 Snyk API is available to customers on [paid plans](https://snyk.io/plans) and allows you to programmatically integrate with Snyk.

-Is Snyk free ?
+### Is Snyk free ?

-Yes, the tooling is free, except [Snyk API](https://support.snyk.io/hc/en-us/categories/360000665657-Snyk-API) and some advanced features from the web UI (such as advanced reporting).
-There is also a limitation on the number of tests you can perform per month.
+Snyk is [free for Open Source projects](https://snyk.io/open-source-projects/).
+For private projects, Snyk has a Free Plan with a monthly allowance of tests you can run.
+The scanners in the free plan are the same as the paid plans, which grant access to additional features such as the [Snyk API](https://support.snyk.io/hc/en-us/categories/360000665657-Snyk-API), Jira integration, and reporting.

-See [pricing plans](https://snyk.io/plans/) for more information.
+See [Snyk's pricing plans page](https://snyk.io/plans/) for more information.

-Is Snyk open source ?
+### Is Snyk open source ?

-Yes, the tooling and Snyk CLI for sure is.
-You can visit the [Snyk GitHub home page](https://github.com/snyk) to find more details about each component implementation.
+While the Snyk Application itself is commercial software, Snyk's CLI and complementary tooling is open source.
+Visit the [Snyk GitHub home page](https://github.com/snyk) to find more details about each component implementation.
 The cloud portal and all paid features such as the rest API implementation is not open source.

 Another important set of concepts that is Snyk is using are [Targets](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects#targets) and [Projects](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects#projects).